oracle-livelabs/apex/ai-interactive-report-lab/common-261/2-configure-ai-keys/2-configure-ai-keys.md

 Congratulations!
 You've completed the lab.

-You now know how to generate an API Key using OCI console and configure a Generative AI service in APEX.
+You now know how to generate an API key using OCI Console and configure a Generative AI Service in APEX.

 You may now **proceed to the next lab**.